 And they’re asking you to help.

-Yes, they can fall all over themselves with “I know you work hard and I know you’re busy at home doing all the amazing things you’re doing and I feel bad asking but I’m in a bind and I was hoping you could help me out because…”
+Yes, they can fall all over themselves with “I know at-home moms work hard and I know you’re busy doing all the amazing things you’re doing and I feel bad asking but I’m in a bind and I was hoping you could help me out because…”

 If you get a phone call, “can you take me to my doctor’s appointment?
 I have to go in for a test and it takes about three hours,” are you already in freak out mode because you’ve assumed a trillion and two things about why you’re the one they’re asking?